 Auscultation findings include wheezing and humming as well as rhonchi.
 Nasal polyps and signs of chronic sinusitis may also be present.
-Patients often present with a long history of chronic cough with green/yellow blood-streaked sputum.
+Patients often present with a long history of chronic cough accompanied by green/yellow blood-streaked sputum.
 Patients report repetitive pulmonary infections that require antibiotics over several years.
-Subfebrile Temperatures or Fever may be present.
+Sub-febrile Temperatures or Fever may be present.

 Hemoptysis which is more commonly observed in dry bronchiectasis is generally mild and manifested by blood flecks in the patient’s usual purulent sputum.